franreysaycon/FBPrivateSecureAIChallenge/README.md

 We make use of an optimizer to update our weights, specifying a learning rate and by the use of a stochastic gradient descent.

 Epoch - number of times you ran the algorithm.

+# Part 4
+## Exercise 1
+Fashion Classification exercise

+# Part 5
+## Exercise 1
+Neural networks have a tendency to perform too well on the training data and aren't able to generalize to data that hasn't been seen before. this is called overfitting and it impairs inference performance.
+To test for overfitting while training, we measure the performance on data not in the training set called the validation set.

+## Exercise 2
+Overfitting visualization.
+The graph shows that loss steadily goes down when you train but validation on test or foreign data shows no sign of a downhill slope.
+A clear sign of overfitting.

+## Exercise 3
+One technique to improve our model that is overfitting is to use dropout.
+We randomly drop nodes with a defined probability.
+Making it more flexible towards foreign data and avoid over generalization.

+# Part 6
+## Exercise 1
+Saving and Loading Models